mdzhang/mdzhang.com/README.md

 ### Testing

-N/A beyond making sure the `hugo` build passes.
+N/A beyond making sure the build passes.

 ## Deploy